-The Baa1 rating on the VPPSA - Swanton project bonds reflects the legal security of the take-or-pay power sales agreements with 11 municipal electric utilities and 1 rural electric cooperative which have an estimated Baa1/Baa2 weighted average credit quality.
-The rating also considers the requirement for Vermont municipal utilities to have their rates approved by the Vermont Public Service Board (though VPPSA has unregulated rate setting authority), and recognizes the additional note obligation the project took on as a result of costs incurred during construction and start-up operations which increases the total project cost to the participants.
+The Baa1 rating on the VPPSA - Swanton project bonds reflects the legal security of the take-or-pay power sales agreements with 11 municipal electric utilities and 1 rural electric cooperative which have an estimated Baa weighted average credit quality.
+The rating also considers the requirement for Vermont municipal utilities to have their rates approved by the Vermont Public Utility Commission (though VPPSA has unregulated rate setting authority).
 The rating further considers the plant's status as a peaking facility, with the project participants benefiting from owning a local resource that can bid into the forward capacity and energy markets, and realize value from its ancillary services.